MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 ### Entering Dates

 You can either use the data picker to select a date from a calendar, or you can enter dates manually.
 This section provides a brief overview of how to enter dates.
-For more information, see [Working with Calendar Dates and Times](ui-enter-date-ranges.md).
+For more information, see [Work with Calendar Dates and Times](ui-enter-date-ranges.md).

 For manually date entry, you can enter two, four, six, or eight digits: